A number of council meetings are live-streamed.

 I am asking my fellow Councillors for their support to ask the Leader of our Council to write to Welsh Government and the UK Government and make a public statement calling for devolving the Crown Estate to Wales as a matter of urgency.’

-Additional documents: Decision: Submitted – a Notice of Motion by Councillor Geraint Bebb:-
+Additional documents: Minutes: Submitted – a Notice of Motion by Councillor Geraint Bebb:-

 ‘In 2014, the Crown Estate designated an area of the seabed off the coast of Holy Island for tidal energy.
 The aim for the Morlais project is to play a part in tackling climate change while ensuring economic and social benefit for the communities of Anglesey but in order to do so an annual lease must be paid to the Crown Estate.